Appendices: Guidelines on Thesis Preparation

 Further information is provided here.

 F. Thesis Submission

 - For examination purpose, sufficient hard or electronic thesis copies are to be submitted to the department at least four weeks before the thesis examination.

 - Before submission of the final version of the printed thesis copies to the department, students should submit an electronic copy of their final thesis to the Electronic Theses database of the University Library.
-Students are also required to provide a printout of the HKUST Electronic Thesis Submission Acknowledging email when they submit the final thesis hard copies to the department for forwarding to Academic Records and Registration, Academic Registry as proof.
+Students are also required to provide a printout of the HKUST Electronic Thesis Submission Acknowledging email when they submit the final thesis hard copies to the department for forwarding to the Academic Registry as proof.

 - In addition, students are required to complete two online survey forms and submit them together with the final thesis hard copies to the department.

 According to the University’s Intellectual Property Policy students shall own the copyright in respect of their written coursework, theses, papers or publications themselves as a whole as literary works.
 More details are available here.

 Students may wish to keep personal copies of their thesis.
 They may arrange for such copies on their own and at their own expense.
 Service from MPTC of the University is one option.
 Students may explore other binderies for the binding service.